Donald Ave Water Quality Retrofit

 Project Overview: EV171

-This proposed project will improve water quality in Lake Whatcom by updating an existing stormwater treatment facility located at 2000 Northshore Drive near Donald Avenue.
-The facility helps reduce excess phosphorous levels in Lake Whatcom by treating polluted runoff before it enters the lake.
-This retrofit project is identified as a priority in the City’s Lake Whatcom Retrofit Plan in accordance with the Lake Whatcom TMDL Implementation Plan that addresses excess phosphorus and bacteria pollution.
+This proposed project will improve water quality in Lake Whatcom, Bellingham’s drinking water source, by constructing a new pollution treatment facility within the public right-of-way at the corner of Donald Avenue and Northshore Drive.
+The Phosphorus Optimized Stormwater Treatment (POST) System facility will help reduce excess phosphorus levels in Lake Whatcom by treating polluted runoff from the surrounding residential area before it enters the lake.
+This project is identified as a priority in the City’s Lake Whatcom Retrofit Plan in accordance with the Lake Whatcom TMDL Implementation Plan that addresses excess phosphorus and bacteria pollution.

 More Information